HomeMy WebLinkAbout1931-03-31 468

 19th on Depot Square to defray the expenses of providing Post re

-box lunches for the visitors. food booth.
+box lunches for the visitors . food booth.

 The Board voted to grant permission.

-The Chairman reported that the T4am Treasurer
+The Chairman reported that the Tan Treasurer

-Informed him that he thought he could get along with Assistance,
+informed him that he thought he could get along with Assistance,

 less assistance than he now has in his office.
 Treas.